Gordon999/PiVideoer3/README.md

 Makes individual MP4s, length set in script, default 5 mins (300 seconds)

 Captured stills can be viewed and the video played it comes from.
+Videos and captures will continue to be captured whilst you view stills or videos.

 Can be set to store to RAM, SD-CARD or USB drive.
 Set 'store' variable in the script to 0,1 or 2.